Audit: Denver International Airport lacks strong oversight of third-party IT vendors

 Airport authorities agreed with the auditor's recommendations.

-They promised to to document a vendor management strategic plan; finalize a management policy; and, refine procedures clarifying that all technology procurement requires timely review and approval from the Business Technologies division.
+They promised to document a vendor management strategic plan, finalize a management policy, and refine procedures clarifying that all technology procurement requires timely review and approval from the Business Technologies division.

-They also agreed to implement and document a vendor review process; develop a training plan, as well as update the airport's policy and procedures for vendor incidents, with an eye toward learning from lessons.
+They also agreed to implement and document a vendor review process, develop a training plan, and update the airport's policy and procedures for vendor incidents with an eye toward learning from lessons.